Y-digital-Asia/Y-digital-Asia-website/content/solutions/conversational-ai/_index.en.md

 employee_assistants:
   box_title: Employee Assistants
   box_text: Virtual assistants can help employees remain updated about news within
-    the company and assist with various aspects of employee’s daily work.
-This offers a tremendous opportunity for increasing employee satisfacti- on and productivity while saving costs and improving quality.
+    the company and assist with various aspects of the employee’s daily work.
+This offers a tremendous opportunity for increasing employee satisfaction and productivity while saving costs and improving quality.
   link: "/contact/"
 voice_assistant: